ForbesLindesay/atdatabases/docs/dataloader.md

 - `cache?: CacheMapInput<TKey, Promise<TResult>>` is the map used to store the cached results.
 - `mapKey?: (key: TKey) => TMappedKey` is an optional function used to map keys before passing them to the cache.
 This can be useful if your keys are complex objects and you want to serialize them to a string for use as cache keys.
 - `shouldCache?: (value: TResult, key: TKey) => boolean` an optional function that is called after each response to determine whether the item should remain in the cache.
-This can be used to prevent `dedupeAsync` from caching missing results.
+This can be used to prevent `dedupeAsync` from caching results that are not considered errors, but should still be immediately revalidated.

 ### dedupeSync(fn, options)